demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-BarberFixes/README.md

   - This doesn't happen in vanilla because the code responsible doesn't run at all (due to the first bug)
 - Fixed all Barbers (sometimes) freezing in place indefinitely when the first Barber kills someone that isn't the host.
 - Fixed drumroll sometimes being desynced from the first jump that happens after a player is killed.
+- Fixed the drumroll playing (and overlapping the immediate "parade" sound) when a Barber first spawns.

 Also adds some config settings to re-enable certain behaviors:
+- `OnlyOneBarber` - When disabled, up to 8 Barbers are allowed to spawn in one day, like before v62.
+In vanilla, Barbers have been spawn-capped at 1, likely to hide the synchronization issues mentioned above.
 - `SpawnInPairs` - When enabled, Barbers will spawn in groups of 2, like "intended" in the first v55 beta.
-[LethalFixes](https://thunderstore.io/c/lethal-company/p/Dev1A3/LethalFixes/) is REQUIRED for this to function!
+[VentSpawnFix](https://thunderstore.io/c/lethal-company/p/ButteryStancakes/VentSpawnFix/) is REQUIRED for this to function!
 - `DrumrollFromAll` - When enabled, all Barbers will do a drumroll before they "jump."
 In vanilla, only the original Barber plays the drumroll.
 It's unclear whether this is intended or an oversight (the code is inconclusive)